Renormalization group for effective field theories: cutoff schemes and universality: Calculation of integrals

 Of course, the first integral is still IR divergent when $M=0$ and the second integral is still UV divergent when $\L_0\ra\infty$.
 In fact, the first integral diverges as $\frac{\pi^2}{2}\log(\k/M)$ and the second as $\frac{\pi^2}{2}\log(\L_0/\k)$, yielding the term proportional to $\log(\L_0/M)$.

 Let us now consider the two integrals in Eq.~(\ref{I3split}) in turn.
 The first one is independent of the form factor and can be computed exactly for large $\k/M$.
-A somewhat cumbersome claculation yields:
+A somewhat cumbersome calculation yields:

 The second integral in Eq.~(\ref{I3split}) gives the dependence of $I_{3}$ on the UV cutoff function.
 The integral over $P$ can be calculated analytically for simple functions, e.g., for the Gaussian $F(k)=\exp(-k^2)$, but the integration over $\{x,y,z\}$ is best computed numerically.
 Gathering it all, for the Gaussian we have: